BenDMyers/showmy.chat/src/colophon.md

 **showmy.chat** could not be possible without the hard work put into [ComfyJS](https://github.com/instafluff/ComfyJS/), a wrapper around [tmi.js](https://tmijs.com/) that makes Twitch chats' web sockets easy to use.

-The styles are currently powered by Andy Brewer's [MVP.css](https://andybrewer.github.io/mvp/).
+The styles are currently powered by Lucas Larroche's [Pico](https://picocss.com/) styles.